marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Exclude the configurator scripts and dependencies from Async/Defer loading in SiteGround optimizer
+* TWEAK: Change sanitize function for name fields and translated fields to prevent duplication of postmeta when using WPML

 = 1.2.33 - 2/Jun/2022 =

 * TWEAK: WPML compatibility: Sync custom fields after saving the configuration data